Twitch

 As mentioned in the above section, once you get to your Team Dashboard, you can check and edit:

-• Revenue: View revenue generated by members of they’ve opted in to share this with you.
+• Revenue: View revenue generated by members who’ve opted in to share this with you.

 • Stats: View team member channel stats if they’ve opted in to share this with you.